Chittagong Ship Breaking Yard

 Chittagong Ship Breaking Yard (সীতাকুণ্ড জাহাজ ভাঙ্গা এলাকা) is located in Faujdarhat, Sitakunda Upazila, Bangladesh along the 18 km Sitakunda coastal strip, 20 km north-west of Chittagong.
 Handling about a fifth of the world's total shipbreaking, it was the world's largest ship breaking yard until Alang Ship Breaking Yard in India took that spot.
 It employs over 200,000 Bangladeshis, making it one of the largest ship breaking yards.
 It accounts for around one-half of all the steel in Bangladesh.

 It is the world's second-largest ship breaking yard, followed by Gadani ship-breaking yard (Pakistan) and Aliağa Ship Breaking Yard (Turkey).

 History

 Workers at Chittagong ship breaking yard.
-The safety standards are notably low: no boots and hard hats are worn.
+The safety standards are notably low: no boots or hard hats are worn.